evntd/blog/events/index.md

 >
 > The color orange was popularized by [Alberto Brandolini](https://www.linkedin.com/in/brando/) in Event Storming to represent domain events.
 The bright color natually draws attention and helps distinguish events from other elements.

 When modeling digitally using tools like [Miro](https://miro.com/), [Mural](https://www.mural.co/), or [Draw.io](https://draw.io), orange is easily available.
 However, when modeling in-person, orange sticky notes can be hard to find in bulk, possibly because Alberto has bought them all, causing a global shortage.
 In those cases, yellow is often used as a practical substitute.
 Just make sure everyone knows what it represents.
-I personally prefer to use gold, as it's a hybrid of yellow and orange, and emphasizes their importance.
+I personally prefer to use gold, as it's a hybrid of yellow and orange, and emphasizes their importance...after all, if data is the new gold, then events are the gold nuggets that make it valuable.

 ![Event Sticky Notes](./event-modeling-event-rep.jpg)